Kigha87/Silver_Screen_Project/README.md

 ## 4. Key Models

 *   `stg_nj001_sales`, `stg_nj002_sales`, `stg_nj003_sales`: These models clean and standardize the sales data from the three different location sources, bringing them to a common structure.
-*   `stg_movie_catalogue`: Cleans the movie metadata, replacing null `genre` values with 'Unknown'.
+*   `stg_movies_catalogue`: Cleans the movie metadata, replacing null `genre` values with 'Unknown'.
 *   `stg_invoices`: This model ingests raw invoice data, cleans column names, and aggregates records to a monthly grain to provide a single, accurate `rental_cost` per movie, per location, per month.
 It correctly handles duplicate invoice entries found in the source.
-*   `int_movie_revenue`: An ephemeral model that unions the three separate sales streams into one cohesive dataset.
+*   `int_movies_revenue`: An ephemeral model that unions the three separate sales streams into one cohesive dataset.
 *   `marts_monthly_movie_performance`: The final table.
 It joins sales data with the movie catalogue and invoice data to create a comprehensive monthly performance view. **Granularity: one row per movie, per location, per month.**

 ## 5. Data Quality and Testing